 Three small variables decide whether your cup is great or just fine:

 - Agitation: Stir 3 times after the bloom, once after the full pour.
-More than that, and you create fines that clog the filter and cause channeling.
+More than that and you generate fines that clog the filter and cause channeling.

 - Temperature: Use a kitchen thermometer for the first few brews.
-Guessing costs you 5–10°C and tastes flat.
+Guessing usually costs you 5 to 10°C, and the cup tastes flat.

-- The flip: Press the mug down onto the cap before flipping — this seals the joint.
+- The flip: Press the mug down onto the cap before flipping, so the joint seals.
 Flip in one motion, not a slow tilt.
 Slow flips leak.

 Troubleshooting